Born and raised in the New Orleans area, CCSE CEO Ken Trahan has been a sports media fixture in the community for nearly

 As a play-by-play broadcaster, Ken has done radio or television for the New Orleans Saints (radio-preseason 1995-1999), New Orleans Zephyrs (radio and television-1993-2000), New Orleans VooDoo radio and television (2011-2015), New Orleans Night (radio-1991-1992), UNO (radio and television-1982-1994, 2001-2006), Tulane football and basketball (television-1982-1998), Loyola Basketball (radio-2007-2015), Delgado basketball and baseball (2010-2011), Professional Boxing (television-1982-1989) and prep football, basketball and baseball (radio and television-1978-present).
 Ken has hosted various television shows and previously served as Program Director at both WTIX, 690 AM and WGSO, 990 AM.

-Ken currently makes regular appearances on radio in Baton Rouge, Mobile, Monroe and Ruston.
+Ken currently makes regular appearances on radio in Baton Rouge, Lafayette, Mobile, Monroe and Ruston.

-A graduate of Loyola University (B.A.-Communications) in New Orleans and Archbishop Rummel High School (Metairie), Ken resides in Kenner with Denise, his wife of over three decades.
+A graduate of Loyola University (B.A.-Communications) in New Orleans and Archbishop Rummel High School (Metairie), Ken resides in Kenner with Denise, his wife of well over three decades.
 Ken and Denise are blessed with two children, Sabrina and Travis.